 offwindr=C:(this is where Windows is installed)

-For our case installation files and Windows is installed on one drive**
+**In our case, installation files and Windows are installed on one drive**

 Step 9: Once the scan is finished, close Command Prompt and Click Continue to boot Windows 10.

 Step 10: Use your computer and Observe if the system has improved.
 If not, run the scan one to two more times.

 The System File Checker is advisable for users with minor issues with their windows system files.
 For Windows 10 users with a lot of corrupted system files, a fresh Windows 10 installation is needed.